AliEslamdoust/transaction-monitoring/README.md

 ## License

-This project is for educational and development purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-This is a personal project.
-For questions or suggestions, please contact the repository owner.

 ---